Growing Banana Plants Banana Trees

 Sweet Apple, Rose Banana trees have a Lemony

 flavor.
 We have all the banana fruit flavors, grow

 them inside or outside.
-We charge only $14.95 for
+We charge only $7.95 for as

-shipping as many plants as you want, save a lot,
+many plants as you want, save a lot, and its for

 Be careful when buying field grown banana tree

 shoots which have big leaves when small, these